FriddeFrid91/Pig_Game/README.md

-Pig - Dice Game in Python
+# Pig - Dice Game in Python
-A student project by Merjam Al-Beibani, Sara Schmerti and Frida Jóhannesson.
+A student project by Merjam Farj-Beibani, Sara Shmerti and Frida Jóhannesson.
 Pig is a simple dice game where the goal is to be the first player to reach 100 points.
 The game is played with one dice and involves strategic decision-making and risk-taking.

-Gameplay
+## Gameplay
 Pig offers the option to play with another player or against the computer.
 When playing against the computer, you can choose the difficulty level.

-Rules
+## Rules
 Each player takes turns rolling a single die.
 Points accumulate based on the outcome of the dice rolls.
 After every roll, the player has a choice: they can either save the total points they have gathered and pass the die to the other player, or they can roll the die again.